ADHD and Friendships How Social Struggles and Impulsivity Affect Peer Relationships

 Mindtalk: Supporting ADHD Social Skills Development

 Friendships can be difficult to navigate with ADHD, but meaningful connections are possible with the right support.
-Cadabam’s Mindtalk provides personalised therapy, social skills coaching, and group sessions that help individuals build confidence, improve communication, and strengthen relationships.
+Cadabam’s provides personalised therapy, social skills coaching, and group sessions that help individuals build confidence, improve communication, and strengthen relationships.

 With a focus on real-life situations and emotional growth, our approach empowers people with ADHD to create friendships that feel supportive, steady, and fulfilling at every stage of life.